-With regard to capital sensitivities, the Group has disclosed that its greatest exposures are: (1) a change in the reserving basis for motor PPOs to use a real discount rate of -1%; (2) a 100bp credit spreads increase; and (3) a large catastrophe loss, equivalent to the 1990, which would all individually reduce the Solvency II ratio by 9ppts as at HY21.
+With regard to capital sensitivities, the Group has disclosed that its greatest exposures are: (1) a 100bps increase in the inflation assumption for motor PPOs; (2) catastrophe losses from extensive flooding of the River Thames; and (3) catastrophe losses, equivalent to the 1990 storm "Daria", which would all individually reduce the Solvency II ratio by 9ppts as at YE21.
+A 100bps increase in credit spreads would also reduce the Group's coverage ratio by 8pts.
 Given the Group's relatively conservative investment portfolio and lack of equities exposure, DLG's Solvency II ratio is relatively insensitive to market movements aside from those related to credit spreads.

-Profitability: Profitability targets likely exceeded for YE21, but the highly competitive, regulated and dynamic UK personal insurance market is a challenge
+Profitability: A - Consistently strong profitability, but the highly competitive, regulated and dynamic UK personal insurance market is a challenge